SKapoor706/Portfolio/Programming Projects/JavaScript/Address Book/README.md

-PROJECT TITLE: Car
+PROJECT TITLE: Address Book

-PURPOSE OF PROJECT: The purpose was to practice the concept of classes within Python.
+PURPOSE OF PROJECT: The purpose was to practice the concept of object within JavaScript to create an Address Book.

-VERSION or DATE: July 2015
+VERSION or DATE: August 2015

 AUTHOR: Aman Ibrahim